College football national championships in NCAA Division I FBS: Yearly national championship selections from major selectors

 A letter next to any season, team, record, coach or selector indicates a footnote that appears at the bottom of the table.

 aParke H. Davis' selection for 1901, as published in the 1934 edition of Spalding's Foot Ball Guide, was Harvard.
-The NCAA Records Book states "Yale" for 1901, which is an error that has been perpetuated since the first appearance of Parke H. Davis' selections in the NCAA book about 1995.
+The NCAA Records Book states "Yale" for 1901, which is an error that has been perpetuated since the first appearance of Parke H. Davis' selections in the 1994 NCAA records book.